 - Major: Serious threat to life and property.
 Large-scale beach erosion will occur, numerous roads will be flooded, and many structures will be damaged.
 Citizens should review safety precautions and prepare to evacuate if necessary.

-The severity of a coastal flood is determined by several factors, including the strength, size, speed, and direction of the storm.
-The onshore and offshore topography also play an important role.
+The severity of a coastal flood is determined by several factors, including the storm’s strength, size, speed, and direction.
+The onshore and offshore topography also play an essential role.

-Coastal flooding is regularly seen along the South Trunk Road, along Mosquito Creek during high tide events, as well as along the Manzanilla Mayaro Road in Trinidad.
-Long period swells, causing battering waves do cause coastal flooding and beach erosion across many of Trinidad and Tobago’s coastlines.
+Coastal flooding was regularly seen along the South Trunk Road, along Mosquito Creek during high tide events before the elevation of the roadway, and along the Manzanilla Mayaro Road in Trinidad.
+Long period swells trigger battering waves, causing coastal flooding and beach erosion across many of Trinidad and Tobago’s coastlines.

-Unfortunately, as the planet continues to warm and ice caps continue to melt, a rising sea level may cause devastating impacts to coastal communities in extreme events, and become a nuisance during regular high tide.
+Unfortunately, as the planet continues to warm and ice caps continue to melt, a rising sea level may cause devastating impacts to coastal communities in extreme events and become a nuisance during normal high tides.

-Beyond creating sufficient man-made coastal defenses, such as higher sea walls, raising the road levels and creating artificial sand or rock dunes, there isn’t much we can do to prevent coastal flooding.
-Coastal mangroves do protect inland areas, but in a similar situation to riverine flooding, much of the coastal settlements already exist where there is not much protection from mangroves.
-As seas continue to warm and expand, as well as rise due to melting ice caps, this problem is likely to become more frequent and severe.
+Beyond creating sufficient artificial coastal defenses, such as higher sea walls, raising the road levels, and making artificial sand or rock dunes, there isn’t much we can do to prevent coastal flooding.
+Coastal mangroves protect inland areas, but in a similar situation to riverine flooding, much of the coastal settlements already exist where there is not much protection from mangroves.
+As seas continue to warm and expand and rise due to melting ice caps, this problem will likely become more frequent and severe.

-This is a fairly common problem in parts of Western Europe and the United Kingdom, but mostly unheard of in Trinidad and Tobago until recently.
-During the October 2018 floods, residents living near the Gandia River, along Chin Chin road, reported that water rose from the ground, instead of flowing into their homes from nearby drains which were at threshold levels.
+This is a fairly common problem in parts of Western Europe and the United Kingdom but mostly unheard of in Trinidad and Tobago until recently.
+During the October 2018 floods, residents living near the Gandia River, along Chin Chin road, reported that water rose from the ground instead of flowing into their homes from nearby drains at threshold levels.

 In this case, unfortunately, there isn’t much a homeowner can do to protect their property from this type of flooding.
-Mitigation and water management measures, such as contracting additional drainage on your property to aid runoff, as well as investing in pumps to remove water from your home are typically recommended.
+Mitigation and water management measures are typically recommended, such as contracting additional drainage on your property to aid runoff and investing in pumps to remove water from your home.